Xinglab/rPGA/README.md

 SNPid is a comma deliminated list of the splice site SNP ids, which match the SNP ids in the given VCF file..

-If —-rnaedit is used, rPGA will also output bam files containing reads that overlap RNA editing sites:
+If --rnaedit is used, rPGA will also output bam files containing reads that overlap RNA editing sites:
   1. hap1.chrom.rnaedit.bam
   2. hap2.chrom.rnaedit.bam

-If —-writeBam flag is used, rPGA will output allele specific bam files:
+If --writeBam flag is used, rPGA will output allele specific bam files:
   1. hap1.chrom.bam
   2. hap2.chrom.bam